Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 Notice also that each one of the above testimonials contains a play button.
 One of the most relevant ways to present a testimonial is with a video.

-On their homepage, for instance, GetResponse starts with the data, adds a recognizable face and name, and then links to an even more in-depth endorsement on a customer-centric landing page.
+On their homepage, GetResponse starts with data, adds a recognizable face and name, and then links to an even more in-depth endorsement on a customer-centric landing page.